Nobody 2

-The film grossed $41 million worldwide against budget $25 million.
+and grossed $43 million worldwide against a budget of $25 million.

 Plot

-After the events of the first film, Hutch Mansell has to go on assignments for The Barber as an assassin to pay off the debt he owes after destroying a Russian obshchak.
+After the events of the first film, Hutch Mansell has to go on assignments for the Barber as an assassin to pay off the debt he owes after destroying a Russian obshchak.
 His relationship with his family has grown distant as a result, especially with his wife, Becca.
-Exhausted from his last assignment, Hutch tells The Barber that he needs a break to be closer to his family.
+Exhausted from his last assignment, Hutch tells the Barber that he needs a break to be closer to his family.
 The Barber agrees, although he warns Hutch that trouble follows him, saying, "Wherever you go, there you are".
-He plans a family trip to Plummerville, which has an amusement park he went to as a child, promising Becca that he will leave his life as Nobody behind for the vacation.
-While at an arcade, Brady, his teenage son, gets into trouble after Max, a local teenage bully, destroys a plush meant for his younger sister, Sammy.
+He plans a family trip to Plummerville, Wisconsin, which has an amusement park he went to as a child, promising Becca that he will leave his life as Nobody behind for the vacation.
+While at an arcade, Brady, his teenage son, gets into trouble with Max, a local teenage bully who destroys a plushie meant for Brady's younger sister Sammy.
 This causes the whole family to be kicked out.
-When an employee slaps the back of Sammy's head, Hutch tries to ignore it but impulsively beats up the staff, drawing the ire of both Wyatt, Max's dad and the owner of the amusement park, and Abel, a corrupt sheriff.
+When an employee slaps the back of Sammy's head, Hutch tries to ignore it but impulsively beats up the staff, drawing the ire of both Wyatt, Max's father and the owner of the amusement park, and Abel, a corrupt sheriff.
 Wyatt wants Hutch and his family to leave the park, but Abel secretly sends his men to kill them.